gerard-z/Z-serum/README.md

 # Z-serum
-First mod created by Zertex and FelipeFBH.
+First Project Zomboid Mod created by Zertex and FelipeFBH.